 - Legal structure (sole proprietorship, LLC, S Corp, corporation, etc.)

 Write down the goals for your business.
 What do you want to achieve over the next couple of months?
-It would be best if you broke these up into short term and long term goals.
+It would be best to break these up into short-term and long-term goals.
 For example, you can set goals for 3, 6, and 12 months to start, and then you can re-examine where you are after a couple of months and make any necessary adjustments.

-Your target market describes the industry you’re interested in, current trends, your target customer, and competitors.
+Your target market describes the industry you’re interested in, current trends, your ideal customer, and your competitors.
 To get a good understanding of your target market, you must do some research.

-Understanding your target market will allow you to identify gaps in your industry and evaluate your competitors’ strengths and weaknesses so that you can uniquely position your company to stand out from the competition.
+Understanding your target market will allow you to identify gaps in your industry and evaluate your competitors’ strengths and weaknesses to uniquely position your company to stand out from the competition.